Southern and Eastern Africa

 Kenya

 The risk of further terrorist attacks in Kenya is currently assessed as high.
 The Somali Islamist terror group Al-Shabalab has claimed responsibility for numerous attacks within Kenya and further attacks are likely, especially in Nairobi on western interests.
-On 21 September 2013, Al Shabaab killed over 40 people in an attack on the Westgate shopping center in downtown Nairobi and 150 students were killed in a co-ordinated attack on Garissa University on 3 April 2015.
-In late March 23 Kenya became more political unstable and the gov ernment sought to introduce legislation to curb protests.
+On 21 September 2013, Al Shabaab killed over 40 people in an attack on the Westgate shopping center in downtown Nairobi and 150 students were killed in a co-ordinated attack on Garissa University on 3 April 2015. since 2023 Kenya became more political unstable and the government sought to introduce legislation to curb protests.
+Floods in October 2025 have caused serious distruption and loss of life in central areas.

 South Africa